 - always looking for ways we can innovate so as to continually improve on what we offer

-My professional background is in public policy and administration - I worked previously as a diplomat and more recently for Lancashire County Council in promoting transparent and accountable public services.
-But I have always had a personal interest in care and caring, and in recent years have had lots of hands-on experience supporting close relatives who have dementia.
-This drew me into volunteer work for Alzheimers Society, organising events such as Race2Remember and becoming a trained Dementia Friends Champion which is how I first came across Bluebird Care
+I started Bluebird Care Lancaster and South Lakeland in 2015, having always had a personal interest in care and caring, and in more recent years hands-on experience supporting close relatives with dementia.
+This drew me into volunteer work for Alzheimers Society, organising events such as Race2Remember and becoming a trained Dementia Friends Champion which is how I first came across the Bluebird Care brand.

 Uncompromising Dedication to Quality

 Bluebird Care was established in 2004 by Paul and Lisa Tarsey who wanted to revolutionise how care at home services were provided, striving for the highest quality and valuing the role of the care worker.
-They named the new business after Paul's boyhood hero Sir Donald Campbell and his famous "Bluebirds", as a tribute to Campbell's uncompromising and awe-inspiring dedication to achievement.
+They named the new business after Paul's boyhood hero Sir Donald Campbell and his famous "Bluebird" speed machines, as a tribute to Campbell's uncompromising and awe-inspiring dedication to achievement.
 What an honour for me then that, not only am I part of a business network with such esteemable core values, but that the area I cover includes Campbell's very own Lake Coniston and houses full-sized replicas of the "Bluebirds" at Newby Bridge.

-Acting Care Manager
+Registered Care Manager

-Allison has fulfilled a range of roles in both the public and private sector, but it is her career in care she loves most.
+Allison has fulfilled a range of roles in both the public and private sector in her career, but it is care she loves most.
 Making a positive difference to someone’s life, however small, is what makes her tick, so in addition to managing, Allison loves to get out into the field and deliver care herself.
-She says she never wants to lose touch with what’s really important and that then motivates her to do the best she possibly can on the care management side.
-She enjoys all aspects of what we do, but her particular areas of interest are end-of-life care and care for people with complex health conditions.
-On end-of-life care, Allison says, “sad as it is, death is an experience that we all must go through.
-But if I can be a part of easing someone’s progress at that stage and finding ways to celebrate their life, this is hugely rewarding for me.”
+She says she never wants to lose touch with what’s really important and that then motivates her to do the best she possibly can in managing the service.
+"We've got a fantastic team of carers out there and I feel privileged to be leading them," she says.
+"I can honestly say we've got a top class service."

 Page 1 of 2